 Skip to main content

-This page covers managing Slack workspace pairings after initial setup: adding more workspaces, choosing which version of Claude in Slack each one runs, and disconnecting one.
+This page covers managing Slack workspace pairings after initial setup: adding more workspaces, choosing which Claude Tag version each one runs, and disconnecting one.
 A workspace pairing links one Slack workspace (or Enterprise Grid) to your Claude organization so @Claude can run there.
 Your first pairing was created during setup.
 To add more, you must be an Owner in your Claude organization, and a Workspace Admin (or Grid Org Admin) in the Slack workspace you’re adding.

 Pair another workspace